Skip to Main Content

 University of Minnesota Frequently-Cited Treaties guide with citation form

-Oxford Law Citator (Max Planck Encyclopedia of International Law and Oxford Law Reports): Mouse over or click on linked document names to retrieve a full citation.
+Oxford Law Citator (Max Planck Encyclopedias of International Law and Oxford Law Reports): Mouse over or click on linked document names to retrieve a full citation.
 Not in Bluebook form, but will include the information you need to cite the document.

 Hein Online Law Journal Library (and other libraries): The Citation Navigator available in most Hein libraries lets you enter a citation and retrieve the document, and there is also a Bluebook Citation list of journals.